telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/xml-report-definition.md

 The previous statements are valid only for reports authored in Standalone Report Designer.
 The compiled type reports authored in Visual Studio are upgraded with Upgrade Wizard.
 For more information, see [Overview]({%slug telerikreporting/upgrade/overview%}).

-## Report Definition Containers

-The report definitions can be in plain text format or compressed in a zip archive:

-* Telerik Report Definition XML (.trdx) is a plain text file with XML content.
-It's easier to review the report definition with simple text editors but all embedded resources like images are encoded with Base64 encoding and don't support localization.

-* Telerik Report Definition Package (.trdp) are compressed in a zip - XML report definition and its resources.
-It's smaller in size, optimized for resources handling and supports [report localization]({%slug telerikreporting/designing-reports/localizing-reports%}).

-* Telerik Report Book Package (.trbp) is compressed in a zip archive report book XML definition.

 ## How to: Identify the report definition schema version

 The schema version is used by the Standalone Report Designer to identify supported report definitions.
 The Standalone Report Designer supports the current XML schema version at the time of the designer release and all previous ones.